grrrwaaa/courses/film6246/perception.md

 > The rendered image must correspond directly with the user's physical movements; do not manipulate the gain of the virtual camera’s movements. - [Best practices, Oculus](https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/)

 The golden rule for designers is that we must **never take away control of the camera from the viewer**, not even for a moment.
 This means no fixed-view cut-scenes or 'cinematics', no full-screen imagery, no lens and framing control, etc. Also no motion blur, depth of field effects etc. (still takes away viewer control).

 Which is to say, **everything should be in-world**.
 Nothing should "stick" to the viewer's headset -- not even messages/menus, head-up displays, etc. User interface elements are uncomfortable if they are stuck to the headset, better if they are transparent overlays that keep the world's orientation, and best if they are actually objects in the world.

 > Maintain VR immersion from start to finish—don’t affix an image in front of the user (such as a full-field splash screen that does not respond to head movements), as this can be disorienting...
 Even in menus, when the game is paused, or during cutscenes, users should be able to look around. - [Best practices, Oculus](https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/)

 > One of the big challenges with VR storytelling lies within the constraints on camera movement forced upon us by this tiny detail called simulator sickness.
 Quick zoom in to focus on a detail – nope, not possible, you can’t zoom in VR.
 Nice dolly shot moving around the scene – be careful or the viewer might have a look at what he had for breakfast instead of comfortably watching your experience... the safest bet is not having continuous camera movement at all. - [The limbo method](http://uploadvr.com/introducing-limbo-a-vr-camera-movement-technique-by-the-developers-of-colosse/)

+Since the immersant is free to look in any direction they choose, you need to make sure all directions are valid, potentially valuable, and that nothing essential will be missed because 'they were looking the wrong way'.

 ### When is camera movement OK?